Long Distance Friendship

 RIP my friend Kim.
 You will be deeply missed.

 Have you ever lost one of your online friends?
-How did you grieve?
+How do you grieve for an online friend?